 This means your organization must now adapt and evolve with the rapidly changing behaviors of the modern consumer.
 Branding has become an active effort to create a mental picture of your organization in the minds of your target customer.

-Here are the ways you can evaluate your business’ brand:
+Here are the ways you can evaluate a company’s branding.

 1. Create a framework